 In addition to your library card, we may also require photo ID to check out materials or computers.

-We have a reciprocal borrowing agreement with the Heartland Library Cooperative (HLC), which includes the public libraries in Highlands, Hardee, DeSoto, and Glades County.
+We have a reciprocal borrowing agreement with the Heartland Library Cooperative (HLC), which includes the public libraries in Highlands, Hardee, DeSoto, Glades and Okeechobee Counties.
 HLC cardholders may present their HLC cards and a photo ID to our circulation desk to have SFSC borrower accounts established at no charge.

 On the Highlands Campus, bring payment receipt to the Library circulation desk to pick up your card.
 A library card is required for borrowing materials from any SFSC library and for using computers in the Highlands Campus Library.